 Distribute Devices in a Matter of Seconds

 “We have limited time with the participants, so being able to grab a smart device Basket and placing them on a table give participants immediate access to the devices.
 I can do that in a matter of seconds which meets our need tremendously.”

 - Gene Howell, Manager for Educational Technology at Australian Institute of Management in Western Australia.

 The Australian Institute of Management in Western Australia (AIM WA) is dedicated to building leadership and management capability.
 Their suite of training courses attracts over 20,000 participants each year.
 Most classes require each participant to have immediate access to technology.
 There’s no time to waste distributing shared devices.

-Slotted device Baskets by LocknCharge make device deployments more efficient, allowing for quick distribution and collection by the trainer.
+Slotted smart device charging Baskets by LocknCharge make device deployments more efficient, allowing for quick distribution and collection by the trainer.
 At AIM WA, iPads are stored and charged in Carrier 30 Carts in Baskets of five.
 When it’s time to set up for each class, the trainer slides open the secure Cart lid, takes out a couple of Baskets, and places them on tables for each participant to grab.
 Participants no longer have to wait in line then take out a device one by one as they would with a traditional cabinet-style laptop cart.
 When students start learning immediately vs. lining up, 70 hours of class time is saved per year.

 Reloading the Cart is a simple three-step process:

 Step 1: Put devices back into technology Baskets with their charging ports facing up